RIOT-OS/RIOT/doc/memos/rdm4.md

 on where to put a test and what the minimum requirements for those are.

 ## 2. Unittests
-Unittests in RIOT are provided using a costumized fork of the [embUnit] framework.
+Unittests in RIOT are provided using a customized fork of the [embUnit] framework.
 While it is possible to provide a stand-alone application using this framework it is recommended to add or extend a test suite in the [unittests] application (see [unittests README] for how to do that).

-The advantage of that is that this application is at the time of writing this document this application is the only one executed by the CI system used by RIOT.
-Even if more applications will be added to that at a later point, providing all unittests in one application is still preferred since it reduces the number of required builds (resulting in lower build times).
+The advantage of that is that all unittests in one application reduces the number of required builds and lesser applications need to be executed on the CI system (resulting in lower build and testing times).

-For these reasons it is always preferred to provide unittests with a sufficient coverage except for reasons discussed in the following section.
+For this reason it is always preferred to provide unittests with a sufficient coverage except for reasons discussed in the following section.

 ## 2. Stand-alone test application